There might be worse tortures – but none come to mind.

 Just as you despair that some things are not meant to be, you spot a nearby candy-machine.

 A bag of Cheetos garishly displays itself behind a dirty pane of glass like an Amsterdam hooker.
 The price is a mere 50¢.

 Hmmm, two dollars for two bags of Cheetos yields four quarters in change for a cold can of soda pop.
 That works.

 The spiral holder corkscrews your Cheetos toward the big drop, but nothing drops.
 The bag just hangs there, held by a burr of cellophane.
 It mocks you.

 You feed another dollar into the candy machine.

 Now two bags of Cheetos dangle out of your reach, mocking you double.
 Yet you have a dollar worth of quarters, hence the last laugh.

 Clink, clink, clink, clink, brump, thump, rumble, tumble, tud…silence.

-Your cold can of pop has jammed somewhere in the clammy bowels of the pop machine.
+Your cold can of pop has jammed itself somewhere in the clammy bowels of the soda pop machine.